DarthMike/darthmike.github.io/source/_posts/2015-09-09-functional-programming-in-the-small-with-swift.markdown

 let models = jsonItems.flatMap(MyViewModel.init)
 ```

-Starting to apply these standard functions when coding can go a long way to make yourself and your team understand their utility.
-Getting accustomed to those functions is the first big step to writing more functional code.
+There's many times you can benefit from only these basic functions, which are already implemented in the Swift standard library.
+Starting to apply these standard functions when coding can go a long way to make yourself and your team understand the use and benefit of a more functional or declarative code style.
+Getting accustomed to using those functions regularly is the first big step to writing more functional code.

 ## Operators

 Spend some time reading about FP and you will eventually bump into some crazy-looking operators.
 Even though I don't think they increase readability of code, it's useful to understand how they work.

-If you start working with functions, you will eventually need to connect them in some ways.
+If you start working only with functions, you'll need to connect them in somehow.
 As far as FP is concerned, the connection should be done by, you guessed it, another function.
-This 'connecting' function will then somehow adapt between the output type of the first one, and the input type of the second one.
+This 'connecting' function will act as an adapter between the output type of the first one, and the input type of the second one.

-A typical example is when you have type which is an optional.
-Then you have a function that transforms those types and can fail, represented as an optional return.
+A typical example is when you have an optional type.
+Then you have a function that transforms non-optional types and can fail, represented as an optional return.
 Here's a dummy example:

 ```swift
 // Converts number to string if it is valid